playframework/playframework/documentation/manual/working/javaGuide/main/sql/JavaJPA.md

 @[jpa-controller-transactional-readonly](code/controllers/JPAController.java)

+> Using JPA directly in an Action will limit your ability to use Play asynchronously.
+Consider arranging your code so that all access to to JPA is wrapped in a custom [[execution context|ThreadPools]], and returns [`java.util.concurrent.CompletionStage`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) to Play.

 ## Using `play.db.jpa.JPAApi`

 Play offers you a convenient API to work with [Entity Manager](https://docs.oracle.com/javaee/7/api/javax/persistence/EntityManager.html) and Transactions.
 This API is defined by `play.db.jpa.JPAApi`, which can be injected at other objects like the code below: